ADCS - Privilege Escalation as a Service

 .

-A tool from AlmonOffSec, PassTheCert in C# and Python helps here.
+A tool from helps here AlmonOffSec, PassTheCert in C# and Python.
 LDAPS and LDAP are exploitable through StartTLS.
 LDAP ChannelBinding also has no negative effect on the attack through Schannel.

-But first the .pfx must be converted to a .crt and to a .key, that is, have the private key and the certificate itself as separate data.
+But first the .pfx must be converted into a .crt and a .key, i.e. have the private key and the certificate itself as independent data.

 certipy cert -pfx ADMIN.pfx -nokey -out ADMIN.crt